Teach Kids Science Through Cabbage Juice Experiment

 Science experiments can be fun, especially when teaching your kids about new science concepts and principles.
-Cabbage might not be the preference of kids for eating vegetables, but you will see its impact when you use it for a cabbage experiment for kids.
+Cabbage might not be a preference when it comes to kids eating vegetables, but it will surely be when you use it for a cabbage juice experiment for kids.

-Cabbage experiment for kids is simple, fun, and easy to work with kids.
+Cabbage juice experiment for kids is simple, fun, and easy to perform activities with kids.
 So let’s get started with our first experiment!

 The cabbage dye experiment will show you how plants absorb water through leaves.
 This experiment will also teach your kids how important it is to have clean water surrounding our food and us.